 AHIMA strives to reflect in its membership and leadership the diversity within the United States, including race, ethnicity, gender, age, sexual orientation, special needs and other diverse populations.
 AHIMA encourages the celebration of promotion of diversity through education mentoring, recognition, leadership and other programs.

 The 2018 nomination process is now closed.
 Nominations for 2019 will be accepted through June 3, 2019, for recognition in 11 award categories (See Award Categories: Descriptions, Qualifications, and Guidelines).
 Nominees must be AHIMA members or corporate sponsors (see nomination guidelines for rules and exceptions) Nominations are only acceptable via the online application.
 No exceptions.

 Application for AHIMA Triumph Award

-AHIMA Triumph Award recipients will be notified on or before August 2017; and presented with the awards at the 2017 AHIMA Convention & Exhibit in Los Angeles, CA. While not mandatory, all recipients are encouraged to be present or to designate an individual to accept the award on their behalf.
+AHIMA Triumph Award recipients will be notified on or before August 2018; and presented with the awards at the 2018 AHIMA Convention & Exhibit in Miami, FL.
+While not mandatory, all recipients are encouraged to be present or to designate an individual to accept the award on their behalf.
 Award recipients will be featured in the Journal of AHIMA and on the AHIMA website in the AHIMA Triumph Awards section.
 In addition, AHIMA will provide all awardees with a press release for distribution to recipient’s local media outlets.